etxzay/gameoflife/README.md

 Application produces console output for the each step.
 Pause between steps is about 2 seconds.

 'X' - stands for live cell
-'O' - stands for dead cell
+'_' - stands for dead cell

 `irb> require 'gameoflife'`